 - A shipment ID for easy identification

-- Alert limits - you can see if any alerts occurred during the mission right after scanning the associated QR data logger
+- Alert limits — you can see if any alerts were triggered during the mission right after scanning the associated QR data logger

-- Custom fields - data fields that you can customise.
+- Custom fields — data fields that you can customize.
 Custom fields can be added to individual missions or mission templates.
 See more What are Custom fields in Missions?

 - Basics: start and stop, designated loggers, ID linking